Thyroid cancer. 3D illustration with thyroid and tumor in the human body (Source: Shutterstock)

 The chances of cure are generally excellent for a thyroid cancer that is detected in time.

-Benign tumours, called adenomas, develop when the thyroid tissue can no longer be regulated in its hormone production by other hormones (functional autonomy).
+Benign tumours, called "adenomas", develop when the thyroid tissue can no longer be regulated in its hormone production by other hormones (functional autonomy).
 In over 95 percent of cases, thyroid cancer develops from the cells lining the glandular ducts (epithelial cells).

 Thyroid cancer and thyroid lymphoma always originate within the organ thyroid gland.
 Benign thyroid tumours can also develop as metastases of other malignant tumours, for example breast cancer, malignant melanoma or lung cancer.

-So-called papillary thyroid cancer is the most common cancer of the thyroid gland, accounting for 60 percent of all cases; it spreads and metastasises across the lymphatic system.
+Papillary thyroid cancer is the most common cancer of the thyroid gland, accounting for 60 percent of all cases; it spreads and metastasises across the lymphatic system.

 Follicular thyroid cancer is the second most common form of thyroid cancer and in most cases occurs as a single lump in the thyroid gland.
 Patients around the age of 50 are particularly affected.
 Follicular cancers initially metastasize in the bloodstream and then form metastases in the lungs and bones.